Dead Snow: Production

 In creating the film's Nazi zombies, writer and director Tommy Wirkola concluded that the best way to enhance the horror and disgust of standard zombies was to give them the Nazi element; he also used the historical backdrop of the Nazi occupation of Norway in developing the film's plot.
 In an interview, Wirkola said: "When we were about to sit down and write the actual script, we started thinking 'What is more evil than a zombie'?
 A Nazi-zombie!
 We have a really strong war-history up in the north of Norway from World War Two, so it was fun to combine actual events with our own story.
 And you know Nazis have always been the ultimate villains in movies.
 Combine that with zombies and you really get something that no one would sympathise with".
 Wirkola, who also appeared in a cameo as one of the zombie soldiers, said of his monsters: "I like to think of them as Nazi zombies.
 Nazis first, then zombies".

 Even though a curse is alluded to in the beginning of the film, through the Nazi occupation and the subsequent burial grounds in the Norwegian mountains, it is not shown how the Nazis became zombies.
 Wirkola used the curse angle in the creation of the film's zombies: "We went for the old-fashioned ones where they're cursed.
 For me there are two types of zombie films: the curse and the plague or virus.
 So we wanted ours to be like a ghost story mixed with Indiana Jones".

 The special effects make-up team responsible were Per Steinar Hoftun and Shino Kotani, both of Freax FX, and Steinar Kaarstein, of Effektmakeren.
 The development crew also included Janne Røhmen (key make-up artist), Elisabeth Haugan, Gudmund Saksvik, Lene Bruksås, and Ragnhild Prestholt.
-Despite being set in Øksfjord, the film was shot in Alta and Målselv.
+Despite being set in the village of Øksfjord in Loppa Municipality, the film was shot in Alta Municipality and Målselv Municipality.